autodo-app/legal/privacy-policy.md

 Your privacy is important to us and we are committed to protecting it.

 This Privacy Policy describes how we collect, use, store, share and protect your information both on our digital platform and with our partners.
 This Privacy Policy applies when you install the application or access any of the platforms.
-This document is governed by the terms and conditions set forth in the Terms of Service located at www.autodo.app/terms-and-conditions/.
+This document is governed by the terms and conditions set forth in the [Terms of Service](www.autodo.app/terms-and-conditions/).

 By creating an account or simply accessing the platform, you expressly agree to the collection, use, disclosure and retention of your information as described in this document.